zhengweisk/docker-openvpn/README.md

 * Test using a client that has openvpn installed correctly

         $ openvpn --config CLIENTNAME.ovpn

-* Run through a barrage of debugging checks on the client if things don't just work

-        $ ping 8.8.8.8    # checks connectivity without touching name resolution
-        $ dig google.com  # won't use the search directives in resolv.conf
-        $ nslookup google.com # will use search

 * Consider setting up a [systemd service](/docs/systemd.md) for automatic start-up at boot time and restart in the event the OpenVPN daemon or Docker